Who Is Mariah Carey?

 In June 1993, Carey married Mottola in a spectacular ceremony at Manhattan's St. Thomas Episcopal Church.
 The couple divorced in 1998.
 Carey then dated Latin singer Luis Miguel for three years, but their relationship reportedly ended in the summer of 2001.

 Carey began a relationship with rapper/actor Nick Cannon after he appeared in her music video for "Bye Bye."
 After dating for less than two months, the couple married on April 30, 2008, in a secret ceremony in the Bahamas.
 In 2011, Carey and Cannon welcomed twins Moroccan and Monroe.

-After six years of marriage, in August 2014, the couple announced their separation and their divorce was finalized in 2016.
+The couple announced their separation in August 2014, after six years of marriage, and their divorce was finalized in 2016.
 In January 2016, Carey became engaged to Australian businessman James Packer in New York City, but in October of that year, it was announced that the couple had split.
-After Carey's engagement with Packer ended, she began a relationship with backup dancer Brian Tanaka, who is also featured in her reality show Mariah's World.
+After Carey's engagement with Packer ended, she began a relationship with backup dancer Bryan Tanaka, who was also featured in her reality show Mariah's World.

 Outside of her music career, Carey is active in fundraising for The Fresh Air Fund, a nonprofit agency that provides free summer vacations to disadvantaged children in New York City, and is the co-founder of Camp Mariah, one of the organization's initiatives.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!